-Rituals aren’t just for holidays; they can be for every day.
+Rituals aren’t just for holidays; they can help make every day a celebration.
 Most people love rituals because of the happy thoughts and memories they evoke.
 Being able to find ways to bring this type of feeling into the home more than just during holiday times can be quite magical.

 Try a daily routine of telling a joke-a-day just to give that moment of laughter, which is a great dose of medicine.

 Schedules are busy and it’s hard to align them so everyone is together, especially as kids get older and career demands escalate.
-One of the best ways to create happiness is by gathering in the kitchen to cook a meal together.
+One of the best ways to create a happier home is to gather in the kitchen to cook a meal together.

 Constant chaos and disruption are not good foundations for lasting happiness.
 Happiness shouldn’t be sporadic in life, although it often feels as if it is.
-Having a steady routine helps greatly, as it gives you the ability to relax more.
-When everyone knows what’s expected of them at home they are more likely to do it without resistance, whether it’s the morning or evening expectations you set.
-Nothing says that you cannot make it fun.
+Having a steady routine helps greatly, as it rewards us with the ability to relax more.
+Structure with the flexibility to adapt is a hallmark of the emotionally fit.

 Everyone should be able to walk into their home and relax, knowing they are accepted for who they are, flaws and all.